itsjohncs/diceroller.sh/README.md

 ## Roadmap

-I've created a quick MVP to see if I (or others) actually like the basic idea.
-Depending on the results of the MVP, here are some of the other features I was planning to build:
+I've created a quick MVP to see if I end up liking using this.
+Here's some other things I thought could be useful:

 * `Ctrl+R` to do a fuzzy history search.
 * Save all prompts to local storage so they're searchable.